rust-lang/nomicon/src/subtyping.md

 ## Subtyping

-Subtyping is the idea that one type can be a *subtype* of another.
+Subtyping is the idea that one type can be used in place of another.

 Let's define that `Sub` is a subtype of `Super` (we'll be using the notation `Sub: Super` throughout this chapter)